LaurenceMolloy/RepoDash/docs/userguide.md

 - matplotlib
 - pytest, pytest-flake8, pytest-mypy (for unit testing)

+If you encounter an error message of the following form when you run RepoDash.py you are missing a python module that needs installing manually

+    ModuleNotFoundError: No module named 'requests'

-If you're missing any of these modules you can install them on the command line using the following command:
+To install the missing module, you can install it by typing the following on the command line and following the on-screen instructions:

     python3 -mpip install MODULE_NAME

+Future plans may include writing an install script that ensures you have a supported version of python and all required modules are present in your python installation.

 <h3>Installing and Running RepoDash in Demo Mode</h3>